wallymathieu/assertfail/_posts/2014-11-30-Short-talk-about-source-control.md

 The dev team are familiar with SVN and have an effective work flow in that tool.

+## Why not use SVN?

+When you branch.
+It's actually simpler to merge using git svn ... but that adds the additional complexity of having to use git svn with svn.
+This can be ok if someone on the team can be assigned as an integrator that does the merges.

 ## Why use Git (or mercurial et.c.)?

 Can be an easy sourcesafe like experience if you are a single developer.
 If you have lots of developer, it's easier to work together using git.